 We’re a bit late, I know.
-We were due to set off on our ‘big adventure’ in May 2021 but with Lockdown and various other things which sprung a surprise, here we are a year late but underway.
+We were due to set off on our ‘big adventure’ for hamble in May 2021, but with Lockdown and various other things which sprung a surprise, here we are a year late but underway.

 The extra time has given up the opportunity to carry out quite a few upgrades to the boat (a Jeanneau Sun Odyssey 52.2 sailing yacht- 1999 Bruce Farr design), vinyl wrapping the whole interior in a much lighter, brighter colour wood finish, complete re-wiring, install a new radar, various major electrical system upgrades, a new oven, new fridges, new spray-hood, upgraded chart-plotter, a new anchor and chain, mounting a smart-monitor on the bulk head, complete a generator overhaul – and so the list goes on.
 All in all, it has been time well spent.

 The story would not be complete without letting you know that we did go through a period earlier this year (April 2022) of wanting to sell the boat.
 This was pre-many of these upgrades and with a view to swapping out the boat for a motorhome.

 We fell in love with the Hymer 890 – a brand new, very well kitted-out long-distance motorhome.
 With the artic pack and all available system upgrades we planned to drive our way around Europe – chasing the sun for the summer and spending the winter months up a mountain somewhere, skiing.
 Alas, that was not to be.
 We were given (what I now know to be) well intended but false hope of selling our boat “very quickly” and “at the full asking price”.